The 6-Day Superstar Blanket

 Details

-US Terminology
+US Terminology with UK Conversions given

-Skill level: Easy
+Skill Level: Easy

-• For DK or #3 weight yarn you will need approximately 1200 yards for a 40” baby blanket and 2000 yards for a 60” throw-sized blanket.
+• For DK or #3 weight yarn you will need approximately 1600 yards for a 40” baby blanket and 2800 yards for a 60” throw-sized blanket.

-• For Worsted or #4 weight yarn you will need approximately 1000 yards for a 40” baby blanket and 2400 yards for a 60” throw-sized blanket.
+• For Worsted or #4 weight yarn you will need approximately 1500 yards for a 40” baby blanket and 2500 yards for a 60” throw-sized blanket.

 You will need a much larger hook than you might normally use for your chose yarn weight in order to alleviate curling.
-I suggest starting with a hook .5-1 mm larger than the size suggested on the yarn label, and have two larger hooks on hand, .5 mm and 1 mm larger than that.
+I suggest starting with a hook .5-1 mm larger than the size suggested on the yarn label, and have two larger hooks on hand, .5 mm and 1 mm larger than the starting hook.
 Start with the smallest hook and if the points of your star begin to curl in the startup rows, increase your hook by 5 mm.

 Lay your blanket down after each round and make sure it is laying flat.
 It’s usually okay to increase your hook size after the first round in which you experience curling without ripping back.
 Check out all of these tips for yourself and lay your work down often and “admire it.”